acf-quizbowl/acf-quizbowl.github.io/guidelines/packet-submission-guidelines.md

 ### ACF Winter and ACF Regionals

-Any team with at least two people on it who played a mainstream, collegiate, academic quizbowl tournament (either as a college student or as a high school student) prior to September 1 of the previous academic year must submit a packet.
+Any team with at least two people on it who played a mainstream, collegiate, academic quizbowl tournament prior to September 1 of the previous academic year is required to submit a packet.

-For example, any team with two players who played prior to September 1, 2018, must submit a packet to compete in ACF tournaments in the 2019–2020 academic year.
+<small>For example, any team with two players who played prior to September 1, 2018, must submit a packet in order to compete in ACF tournaments in the 2019–2020 academic year.</small>

 Schools with multiple such teams must submit separate packets, and the teams cannot discuss the contents of their packets with each other.

 ### ACF Fall

-ACF Fall operates on an optional packet submission model.
+As of 2020, ACF Fall operates on an optional packet submission model.
 Teams are encouraged to submit packets and receive discounts for submitting, but no team is required to submit a packet in order to play.

 ## What counts as a “mainstream, collegiate, academic quizbowl tournament”?

 All ACF tournaments, NAQT SCT (Division I or Division II), NAQT ICT, and typical academic invitationals and summer opens count as mainstream collegiate academic tournaments.

+Playing tournaments either as a college student or as a high school student counts for the packet submission requirement.

-Novice collegiate events with strict eligiblity requirements do not count as mainstream collegiate academic tournaments in determining packet requirement.
+Novice collegiate events with strict eligiblity requirements do not count as mainstream collegiate academic tournaments in determining packet submission requirement.

 Pop culture or “hybrid” tournaments, College Bowl/HCASC, and tournaments played on NAQT “Invitational Series” (IS) questions do not count.